-Forming a Non-Profit Society
+Section 3: Forming a Non-Profit Society

-All community gardens located on the municipality's property must be managed by a non-profit society.
-When you submit your application, you should be in the process of starting a non-profit society.
+All community gardens located on Municipal property must be managed by a non-profit society.
+If you are not already registered with the Registry of Joint Stocks, you should be in the process of starting a non-profit society when you submit your application, .